 Never one to turn down a cup of joe, our lead tester, Buck Yedor, has been drinking coffee since he was a kid.
 What started as sneaking the occasional sip from his mom turned into a lifelong obsession with finding the most delicious brew methods.
 What truly honed his appreciation and discernment for quality coffee was living with the Director of Training for one of the biggest specialty coffee companies in the game.
 For years, every morning was mainly a coffee cupping and brew lesson until his palette and brew techniques could please even the harshest of critiques.

 Analysis and Test Results

 Scoring the worst in this department was the Starbucks Pike Place pod.
-The aroma was distinctly ash smelling, and after inhaling a deep whiff, we were less than compelled to want to sip the brew.
+The aroma was distinctly ash-smelling, and after inhaling a deep whiff, we were less than compelled to want to sip the brew.

-The aftertaste is the lingering taste left in your mouth as you finish your sip.
-This is often when astringency or acidity is most noticeable.
-The aftertaste is scored on how well it complements or detracts from the overall experience.
-With notes of toasted marshmallow, we found the most enjoyable and complementary aftertaste to belong to the Laughing Man Ethiopia pod.
-A nice complement to the original flavor profile and carrying a pleasant level of brightness all the way through, we couldn't find much to complain about.
-The McCafe pod had a crisp and citrusy aftertaste that we found to be quite enjoyable as well.
+As it suggests, aftertaste is the lingering taste left in your mouth as you finish your sip.
+It's at this moment that astringency or acidity is most noticeable.
+Aftertaste is scored by how well it complements or detracts from the overall experience.
+With notes of toasted marshmallows, the Laughing Man Ethiopia pod had the most enjoyable aftertaste, excellently complementing the original flavor profile and continuing a pleasant level of brightness all the way through.
+The McCafe pod also had a crisp and citrusy aftertaste that we found quite enjoyable.

 Our least favorite pods all shared one thing in common.
 The aftertaste was jarring and a departure from the original flavor profiles.
-The Peets Decaf had one of the most disjointed flavor profiles and aftertaste.
+The Peet's Decaf had one of the most disjointed flavor profiles and aftertaste.

 — Buck Yedor